hewenbin/sde/README.md

 ### Dependencies

 The core functionalities (e.g., SDE computation) of this project are self-contained.
 For the visualization of the density estimation results in the examples, third-party visualization libraries (e.g., [vtk](https://www.vtk.org/) and [sharevol.js](https://github.com/OKaluza/sharevol)) are used.
-Note that sharevol.js used in the examples is slightly different from the original version to address new requirements of this project.
+Note that sharevol.js used in the examples is slightly different from the original version to meet the requirements of this project.

 ### Usage